LiquidShake/sportsee/README.md

 # Prerequisites

-NodeJS v17.7.1 or higher
+- NodeJS v17.7.1 or higher
-Yarn
+- Yarn
-NPM
+- NPM
-A minimal resolution of 1024*780 on your screen
+- A minimal resolution of 1024*780 on your screen

 # Installation

 ## 1. Backend and API

-Please clone the folllowing repository on your computer :
+Please clone the folllowing repository on your computer : \n
 <code>git clone</code> https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

 Open a terminal at the location where you cloned the repository and type :